TheDaemoness/IceAndShadow3/src/main/scala/mod/iceandshadow3/lib/compat/client/README.md

-# .compat.client
+# .lib.compat.client

 Contains classes that are mostly client side
-(but may also be related to client-side behavior without being @OnlyIn, such as particle types).
+(but may also be related to client-side behavior without being `@OnlyIn`, such as particle types).

+Code that may explode on the dedicated if badly written should end up here.